-Operation is permitted in steady winds or gusts up to the maximum wind speed given in Table 1, provided the lifted load does not exceed capacity chart percentage.
+Operation is permitted in steady winds or gusts up to the maximum wind speed given in the In Service portion of Table 1, provided the lifted load does not exceed capacity chart percentage.

-Wind speed to be measured at extended upper boom point elevation.
+Wind speed to be measured at boom point elevation.